kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 Once the account has been added, it will be stored locally and can be retrieved the next time the app runs.

 You can read more about `.accounts` as part of [Accessing accounts]( ../documentation/ios-sdk#accessing-accounts).
-### Account identification
+### Account Identification

 Every account on the Kin Blockchain has an associated key pair: public address and private key.
 Public address is often called public key.

-The public address is especially useful because this is what is used to identify an account publicly, for example to send or receive Kin.
+The public address is especially useful because this is what is used to identify an account publicly, for example, to send or receive Kin.

-In Swift the account's public address can be retrieved easily with `.publicAddress`.
+In Swift, the account's public address can be retrieved easily with `.publicAddress`.

 ```swift
 var publicAddress: String = account.publicAddress
 ```

-### Delete a stored account
+### Delete a Stored Account

 If you want to make sure there are no accounts stored locally, delete the accounts from the `KinClient`.

-**Warning:** If you delete an account that has not been backed up previously by exporting it, the locally-stored keypair will be lost and the Kin stored in the account will be inaccessible.
+**Warning:** If you delete an account that has not been backed up previously by exporting it, the locally-stored keypair will be lost, and the Kin stored in the account will be inaccessible.

 ```swift
 /**